International Faculty

 He was conferred the Honorary Fellowship (Hon FACS) of the American College of Surgeons, Honorary Fellowship of Royal College of Surgeons and Physicians of Glasgow, Royal College of Surgeons of England (Hon FRCS Eng) and Hon DSc from Dr MGR Educational and Research Institute., Chennai, and Honorary Membership of British, South African Hand Societies and Serbian Microsurgery Society.

 He has been the Visiting Professor in Mayo Clinic, Yale University, Michigan University, Washington University, Singapore, Malaysia, Sri Lanka, and Bangladesh.
 He has co-authored a Microsurgery Practice Manual, edited 2 books and has published 207 papers and 59 book chapters.
 The Microsurgery training lab is considered as one of the best in the world.
 3100 surgeons from 78 countries have visited the unit .
-At present he is the Immediate Past President of the Asian Pacific Federation of Societies for Surgery of the Hand (APFSSH), President-Elect of the International Federation of Societies for Surgery of the Hand (IFSSH).
+At present he is the President of the International Federation of Societies for Surgery of the Hand (IFSSH).

 He has held the presidencies of the Association of Plastic Surgeons of India, Indian Society for Surgery of the Hand, Indian Society for Reconstructive Microsurgery and Brachial Plexus Surgery Group of India.
 He has been the Organizing Chairman of the Triennial Congress of the International Hand Surgery congress (2013) and the World Microsurgery congress (2015).
 He served as the Editor of the Indian Journal of Plastic Surgery and the Editor-in- Chief of The Journal of Hand Surgery (Asian Pacific).